jornada-im/jornada-im.github.io/README.md

 ## Contact us

-If you have questions or concerns about the website or its content, of you'd like to know more about contributing, please contact the Jornada IM team at <jornada.data@nmsu.edu>.
+If you have questions or concerns about the website or its content, or you'd like to know more about contributing, please contact the Jornada IM team at <jornada.data@nmsu.edu>.